isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    8415 <https://tools.ietf.org/html/rfc8415>`__ allows for multiple
    addresses or prefixes to be allocated for a single IA.

 -  Temporary addresses are not supported.
+There is no intention to ever implement this feature, as it is deprecated in RFC8415.

 -  Client reconfiguration (RECONFIGURE) is not yet supported.